-Column 1 Column 2 Column 3 - UDA assessable development Exempt development UDA self-assessable development Column 3A Permissible development Column 3B Prohibited development In the Urban living zone An environmentally relevant activity if: (i) a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and (ii) the activity complies with that code.
-If the land is not on the Environmental Management Register or Contaminated Land Register: (i) development specified in schedule 1 (ii) development for Home based business (iii) development for a sales office where not greater than 150m2 (iv) material change of use, where not involving building work (other than minor building work) or operational work, for a use other than Car park, where: If the land is not on the Environmental Management Register or Contaminated Land Register: Material change of use for a House or Display home where: the lot is 400m2 or more the lot frontage is 12.5 metres or more it complies with the applicable self assessable provisions in schedule 3, and the house is situated outside a development constraint area depicted on Map 7.
-Reconfiguring a lot that is not mentioned in schedule 1 Making a material change of use if (i) the use is not defined in schedule 2, or (ii) the change of use is not mentioned in columns 1, 2, or 3B.
+Column 1 Column 1 Column 2 Column 3 - UDA assessable development Exempt development UDA self-assessable development Column 3A Permissible development Column 3B Prohibited development In the Urban living zone An environmentally relevant activity if: a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and the activity complies with that code.
+If the land is not on the Environmental Management Register or Contaminated Land Register: development specified in schedule 1 development for Home based business development for a sales office where not greater than 150m material change of use, where not involving building work (other than minor building work) or operational work, for a use other than Car park, where: If the land is not on the Environmental Management Register or Contaminated Land Register: Material change of use for a House or Display home where: Reconfiguring a lot that is not mentioned in schedule 1 Making a material change of use if the use is not defined in schedule 2, or the change of use is not mentioned in columns 1, 2, or 3B.
 Operational work or building work if the work is not mentioned in columns 1, 2, or 3B.
-Development for: Extractive industry High impact industry Noxious and hazardous industry.
-Noxious and hazardous industry.
+Development for: Extractive industry High impact industry Medium impact industry Noxious and hazardous industry.

-3.0 | Land Use Plan: UDA wide criteria
+3.0 Land Use Plan: UDA wide criteria